tauri-apps/tauri-docs/docs/distribution/sign-macos.md

 ## tl;dr

-The Tauri code signing and notarization process is configured through the following environment variables:
+The Tauri code signing and notarization process are configured through the following environment variables:

 - `APPLE_SIGNING_IDENTITY`: the name of the keychain entry that contains the signing certificate.
 - `APPLE_CERTIFICATE`: base64 string of the `.p12` certificate, exported from the keychain.
 Useful if you don't have the certificate on the keychain (e.g., CI machines).